areaofeffect/hello-world/README.md

 - Scope (this)

-- Classes: Organzing code into reusable blocks ( OOP )
+- Classes: Organizing code into reusable blocks ( OOP )

 - Modules and Libraries: Importing existing utilities to use in your program